barthjs/fin-tracker/README.md

 ### Installation

-Create an app directory and navigate into it:
+Create an app directory:

 ```shell
 mkdir fin-tracker && cd ./fin-tracker
 ```

 Create a `.env` file using the values from the [.env.example](.env.example) and adjust it as needed.
-If you plan to use your own external database, ensure you set the correct `DB_CONNECTION` in the `.env` file.
+If you plan to use a different database, ensure you set the correct `DB_CONNECTION` in the `.env` file.
 The only supported databases are MariaDB and MySQL.

 ```shell